tkhq/sdk/examples/with-solana-passkeys/README.md

 Set the following environment variables in .env.local

-- API_PUBLIC_KEY → Public key of your API associated with root user
+- `API_PUBLIC_KEY` → Public key of your API associated with root user
-- API_PRIVATE_KEY → Private key of your API associated with root user
+- `API_PRIVATE_KEY` → Private key of your API associated with root user
-- NEXT_PUBLIC_ORGANIZTION_ID → org ID of the Turnkey organization that you’re using
+- `NEXT_PUBLIC_ORGANIZTION_ID` → org ID of the Turnkey organization that you’re using
+- `NEXT_PUBLIC_BASE_URL` --> This will be preset with https://api.turnkey.com
-- NEXT_PUBLIC_RPID --> this should be pre-filled with the value `local-credentialless.webcontainer.io` which is the RPID required in the Stackblitz environment
+- `NEXT_PUBLIC_RPID` --> this should be pre-filled with the value `local-credentialless.webcontainer.io` which is the RPID required in the Stackblitz environment
-- NEXT_PUBLIC_SERVER_SIGN_URL → fill this out with the url in the browser of Stackblitz followed by “/api” --> for example: https://stackblitzstartersh5pmnu-0bej--3000--134daa3c.local-credentialless.webcontainer.io/api
+- `NEXT_PUBLIC_SERVER_SIGN_URL` → fill this out with the url in the browser of Stackblitz followed by “/api” --> for example: https://stackblitzstarters2psu3g-5wkd--3000--134daa3c.local-credentialless.webcontainer.io/api.
+This needs to be replaced as in the note below
-- NEXT_PUBLIC_FEE_PAYER_ADDRESS --> the address of the Solana address with airdropped funds
+- `NEXT_PUBLIC_FEE_PAYER_ADDRESS` --> the address of the Solana address with airdropped funds

+NOTE: when you update `.env.local` file (or any file) in Stackblitz, the project will get forked and a new Stackblitz environment will get created.
+This means that you'll have to `NEXT_PUBLIC_SERVER_SIGN_URL` will have to be updated to be the Stackblitz environment broswer URL + the suffix "/api"

 #### Directions to use

 - run `npm install && npm run build && npm run dev"
 - follow example flow

+# Legal Disclaimer

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL TURNKEY BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.